l-bellier/cva6-ffturbo/README.md

 (gdb)
 ```

-8. On the hyperterminal configured on /dev/ttyUSB0 11520-8-N-1, you should see:
+1. On the hyperterminal, you should see:
 ```
 Expected  = 4
 Predicted = 4